Connect with us

 If Green doesn’t resign, “we need a response and a justification,” Jurgenson said.
 “That’s what I’ll ask for.
 If I don’t at least get that, I will demand it.”

-The two-page resolution comes after by Mississippi that included Green’s role in hiring Kent Wessinger, a business consultant, to be the interim co-chair of the music department despite his lack of experience in higher education administration and history of domestic violence allegations.
+The two-page resolution comes after reporting by Mississippi Today that included Green’s role in hiring Kent Wessinger, a business consultant, to be the interim co-chair of the music department despite his lack of experience in higher education administration and history of domestic violence allegations.
 Months earlier, the dean of the department had been killed

 In one instance, Green recommended denying tenure to Jamie Dahman, a music faculty member who other members of administration and Wessinger had taken issue with, on the basis that he had “aggressively pounded the table” during a department meeting, an allegation that was not substantiated by a recording of the meeting or eyewitness accounts.